Skip to content

 • STA Agent: This agent monitors user authentication requests on an Active Directory domain controller and sends this information to the STA Collector.

-How STAS works
+How does STAS work?

-1. The user “Bruce Banner” logs on to his workstation (172.16.33.100) and Active Directory allows this.
+1. A user signs in to a workstation and Active Directory allows the login.

 3. The STAS Agent monitors the log for these events.

-1. Make ADS settings
+1. Configure ADS settings

 Enable audit account logon events

-Audit account logon events Policy
+Audit account logon events policy

 Audit account logon events - Audit these attempts